Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 How much time does it take to complete the degree?

 Most students take about three years to complete the program.
-Generally they start with one course a semester and then accelerate their program of study by taking two courses a semester or taking coursework in the summer.
-Once you have formally applied to the program, you are expected to complete it within five years by taking one course in the fall and spring semesters each year.
+Generally they start with one course a semester and then accelerate their program of study by taking two courses a semester or taking courses in the summer.
+Once you have been formally accepted into the MS program, you are expected to complete it within five years by taking one course in the fall and spring semesters each year.

 What if I can’t complete the program in five years?

 We realize that sometimes personal and/or business commitments prevent students from completing the program in five years.
-If you cannot register for a course for any reason and you are approaching the time limit for completing your degree, you may apply for an extension of time.
+If you cannot register for a course for any reason, you may apply for a leave of absence through Banner.
 The Graduate School will honor reasonable requests for extensions.
 The reason for this policy is that the University wishes to ensure that students’ learning experiences and degrees are not antiquated by the time they graduate.

 Are there any special procedures for graduation?

-As you complete all your coursework in the QA/RA program, please be aware that there are several University procedures you must follow to graduate.
+As you complete all your coursework in the RA and QA program, please be aware that there are several University procedures you must follow to graduate.

 First, you should call the Graduate Studies Office at the School of Pharmacy to conduct a review of your transcript, making sure you have successfully completed all the required courses and semester hours of the program.
 It’s strongly suggested you complete your transcript review at least two semesters before you graduate; that way, if you are missing any requirements, you can schedule them in time to complete your degree.